AcademySoftwareFoundation/rez/GOVERNANCE.md

 The TSC may invite additional persons to participate in a non-voting capacity.

-The meeting chair is responsible for archiving the [minutes](https://github.com/AcademySoftwareFoundation/rez/tree/master/ASWF/TSC/meeting-notes).
+The meeting chair and secretary are responsible for archiving the [minutes](https://github.com/AcademySoftwareFoundation/rez/tree/master/ASWF/TSC/meeting-notes).

 Due to the challenges of scheduling a global meeting with participants